-By contrast, the Romantic-period influence on contemporary culture is more nebulous, but in many ways stronger and more pervasive.
-In Keywords, Raymond Williams accurately opined that “literature was specialized towards imaginative writing within the basic assumptions of Romanticism” (186).
+By contrast, the Romantic-period influence on contemporary culture is more nebulous but in many ways stronger and more pervasive.
+In Keywords (1976), Raymond Williams accurately opined that “literature was specialized towards imaginative writing within the basic assumptions of Romanticism” (186).
 Ideals developed and institutionalized in the late eighteenth and early nineteenth centuries remain right at the heart of modern disciplines and the social assumptions that empower and constrain them.
 When we talk about art and culture, we do so using a language that has been fundamentally shaped by Romantic assumptions.
 Despite the efforts of critics like Jerome McGann and Clifford Siskin, it remains far harder to get outside Romanticism than it is to get outside Victorianism.
 While the latter is associated most strongly with aesthetics and ideologies that can be defined as no longer being our own, the former lingers at the heart of many of our most cherished cultural assumptions.

 This is not an unproblematic situation.
 While Romantic ideologies comprise a powerfully suggestive set of modalities for being and for being in the world, it would be deeply worrying if the recorded thoughts and feelings of two hundred years ago mapped exactly on to our modern ethics and (pre)conceptions.
-When considered alongside Romanticism’s considerable and potentially disabling authority as a discourse, such dissonances have served to create an influential strand of paranoid criticism that sees the art of the Romantic period as exerting an insidious and powerfully negative influence.
+When considered alongside Romanticism’s considerable, and potentially disabling, authority as a discourse, such dissonances have served to create an influential strand of paranoid criticism that sees the art of the Romantic period as exerting an insidious and powerfully negative influence.
 As Simon Swift has convincingly argued, “the fear of being enchanted by Romantic illusions, as well as the self-defensive critical mechanisms that aim to guard against it, [are] themselves Romantic legacies” (246).
 Swift’s view of Romanticism has interesting consonances with Harold Bloom’s view of influence.
 We might well trace a version of Bloomian anxiety in Alain Baidou’s pronouncements about the “question which weighs upon and threatens to exhaust us: can we be delivered, finally delivered, from our subjugation to Romanticism?”
 (24).

 It is difficult, then, to see how a discourse closely resembling Neo-Victorianism can arise in culture in which Romanticism is still very much with us.
 However, the currency of Romanticism might well serve to create a space for a different kind of legacy studies that could also address some of the objections of those like Baidou who see Romanticism as an all-encompassing malign influence.
 I would contend that while Baidou is right to see Romanticism as remaining powerfully operative, the Romanticism that operates now is not the same as that which operated in the early nineteenth century, or indeed in the early twentieth century.
 Romanticism was always a retrospective imposition, and the very complexities that make defining it so difficult also provide space for artists and critics to shift and change it, moving its centres of gravity and collectively working to challenge its previous assumptions.
-Like Walt Whitman, Romanticism can internalize contradictions without collapsing; it is large, and can “contain multitudes” (24).
+Like Walt Whitman, Romanticism can internalize contradictions without collapsing; it is large and can “contain multitudes” (24).
 If we accept this, we might conceptualize ourselves not as subjugated victims begging for delivery from a unitary Romanticism, but rather as stakeholders who possess Romanticism as a cultural legacy and who can remake it in our own images, censuring and jettisoning qualities and discourses that we find objectionable while drawing on its communicative powers to connect us with our pasts and our contemporaries in old and new forms of mutual understanding.